NickGrunert/master-thesis/modules/02_algorithm.typ

         Re-linking.
       ]), <fig:surface_separation:c>,
       caption: [
-        Surface Growth, Separation and Re-linking.
+        Surface Growth, Separation and Re-linking
       ],
       label: <fig:surface_separation>,
     )

     ==== Base Area Filtering <section:surfaces:filtering>
-    At this stage, the algorithm identifies all surfaces within the image, extending beyond the base area of the structure.
+    At this stage, the algorithm identifies all surfaces within the image, including those outside the base area of the structure.
     This could be regarded as a non-issue, as it is theoretically possible to consider all extant surfaces in the image.
     Nonetheless, the decision was made to exclusively examine and inspect the surfaces within the house's base area.
     Consequently, this necessitated the implementation of a filtration process to remove external surfaces.

-    Given that the algorithm has already obtained the clipped pixel from the edge detection pipeline, it was determined that it was feasible to utilize this information in this particular step.
+    Given that the algorithm has already obtained the clipped pixels from the edge detection pipeline, it was determined that it was feasible to utilize this information in this particular step.
-    The implementation of the surface growth algorithm on the clipped pixel image produces a set of surfaces that approximately define the areas of the image.
+    The implementation of the surface growth algorithm on the clipped pixels image produces a set of surfaces that approximately define the areas of the image.
     By this set of segments, the house area can be identified.
     Due to practicality, the algorithm will simply check with overlap regarding the mask from the input data.
 However, a more sophisticated approach independent of the input data could be developed in future work.